Ziv2/DiagnoseEmbeddings/README.md

 Intrinsic evaluation metrics (e.g., WordSim-353) identify poor dimensional coherence.
 Downstream task errors (e.g., sentiment analysis misclassifications) highlight application-specific failures.
 Cluster coherence scoring reveals semantic groupings that are not well-defined.
-Emphasis: Quantitative analysis and comparisons to known standards or task-specific requirements.
+<u>Emphasis:</u> Quantitative analysis and comparisons to known standards or task-specific requirements.

 ## Weaknesses
 Definition: Weaknesses refer to intrinsic properties or vulnerabilities in embeddings, such as their inability to handle rare terms, adversarial inputs, or polysemous words.